-- (1) An Incorporated Trustee shall only be dissolved by Order of Court of competent jurisdiction. - (2) Application for dissolution of an Incorporated trustee shall be by petition brought by - a. the governing council, - b. one or more trustees, - c. members of the association constituting of more than 50% of the total membership or - d. the Commission. - (3) Petition shall be for any of the grounds listed in Section 850(2) of the Principal Act. - (4) Notice of dissolution of a trustee shall be filed with the Commission not later than twenty-eight (28) days from the date of the order. - (5) Notice shall be vide official form in the 3rd Schedule to this regulation and shall be accompanied by the court order. - (6) Publication of court order in a daily newspaper.
+- 12.00.-(1) An Incorporated Trustee shall only be dissolved by Order of Court of competent jurisdiction. - (2) Application for dissolution of an Incorporated trustee shall be by petition brought by- - (a) the governing council, - (b) one or more trustees, - (c) members of the association constituting at least 50% of the total membership; or - (d) the Commission. - (3) Petition shall be for any of the grounds listed in Section 850(2) of the Principal Act. - (4) Notice of dissolution of a trustee shall be filed with the Commission not later than twenty-eight (28) days from the date of the order. - (5) Notice shall be vide official form in the 3rd Schedule to this regulation and shall be accompanied by the court order. - (6) Publication of court order in a daily newspaper.